Ares-Developers/Ares-docs/new/bounty.rst

   The amount rewarded as bounty if an object with this veterancy is destroyed.
   Can be negative to penalize the player.
 Defaults to :tag:`Bounty.Value`.

-:tagdef:`[TechnoType]Bounty.Value=integer - credits`
-  The amount rewarded as bounty.
-Can be negative to penalize the player.
-If set, resets the veterancy level specific values.
-Defaults to :value:`0`.

 .. index:: TechnoTypes; Bounty awarded for killings

 .. versionadded:: 0.C